Banking can sometimes be a tricky part of life abroad. Below are some tips to help you more easily navigate the banking system while living in Korea.

-If you plan on doing Internet shopping or online banking in Korea, you will have to first register for this at your bank.
+If you plan on doing Internet shopping or online banking in Korea, you may have to first register for this at your bank.
 You can probably get help with this without much hassle if you just randomly go to your bank.
-However, you will have to sign paperwork, and it’s possible that the tellers might have difficulty explaining all the terms and conditions in English.
+However, it’s possible that the tellers might have difficulty explaining all the terms and conditions in English.
 Calling customer service before doing this might make it easier.
 You’ll likely still have to go to the bank in person, but at least you can arrange to meet with an English-speaking staff member beforehand.

 Lately, there is more competition in the remittance space by non-banks.
 These services claim to offer customers more convenience and lower money transfer fees.

 These companies may serve as an alternative instead of traditional providers for remittances.
 Full disclosure: I have not used these services, so I can’t verify the cost savings or efficiency.
 I do, however, think that learning more about different options may be helpful when comparing services.

 Don’t forget to bring your passport and ARC